Encrypted overlay filesystems implementation for Android. Also available on GitHub: https://github.com/hardcore-sushi/DroidFS

 • Volume auto-locking when the app goes in background

-For upcoming features, see TODO.md.
+For planned features, see TODO.md.

 Unsafe features